 Our Summerstown182 Walks have been described as ‘One of the best things I have ever done in Tooting’.
 They are a great way for people to get to know the neighbourhood a little better.
-Over the last four years we have done over 30 walks in the Earlsfield and Tooting area.
+Over the last five years we have done over 30 walks in the Earlsfield and Tooting area.
 Look out for the dates on our website and via social media.
 One very special Walk this year to conclude the commemoration period will be a Walk of Remembrance on Saturday 11th November.
 This ‘double circuit’ Walk will start at 11am from outside St Mary’s Church.
 As well as stopping outside the homes of the Summerstown182 to tell their stories, we will be leaving candles to be lit in their memory on this very special Remembrance weekend.
 We sincerely hope that families of the Summerstown182 will be able to attend.

 SUMMERSTOWN CELEBRATION AND PLAQUE UNVEILING